open2c/cooler/docs/quickstart.rst

 ~~~~

 Dask data structures provide a way to manipulate and distribute computations on larger-than-memory data using familiar APIs.
-The current ``daskify`` function can be used to generate a dask dataframe backed by the pixel table of a Cooler as follows:
+The sandboxed ``read_table`` function can be used to generate a dask dataframe backed by the pixel table of a Cooler as follows:

 .. code-block:: python

-    >>> from cooler.contrib.dask import daskify
+    >>> from cooler.sandbox.dask import read_table
     >>> df = daskify(c.filename, 'pixels')

     >>> df